YogeshGadade/Yogeshnaik1190/README.md

 -->
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-My  MS in Data Science at Stevens Institute of Technology, Hoboken, NJ, USA, and my Data Science blog (https://limitlessdatascience.wordpress.com/)
+MS in Data Science at Stevens Institute of Technology, Hoboken, NJ, USA and my [Data Science blog](https://limitlessdatascience.wordpress.com/)
 - 🌱 I’m currently learning ...
 Data Science
 - 👯 I’m looking to collaborate on ...
 Data Science Projects
 - 🤔 I’m looking for help with ...
 AWS